-The second major engagement of the 1745 Jacobite rebellion to restore the Stuart monarchy, Falkirk was yet another swift success for the rebel Highlanders against Hanoverian government forces under Lt Gen Henry Hawley.
+The second major battle of the 1745 Jacobite rebellion to restore the Stuart monarchy, Falkirk was another swift success for the rebel army against Hanoverian government forces under Lt General Henry Hawley.

 By Ibrahim Zamir